 Getting Into the Program

 Admission is competitive.
 Only 24 students are admitted each year.
 Applicants must write an essay; watch a Dental Assistant at work, then complete an observation form; and answer questions in an interview.
 Those who have taken other academic courses at Vol State get special consideration.
-Applicants need to submit their high school transcripts or G.E.D. scores, ACT or SAT scores if they are less than 21 years old, plus an application to Volunteer State and an application to Allied Health Careers.
+Applicants need to submit their high school transcripts or G.E.D. scores, ACT scores or take the colleg placement exam and an complete the Pre-Health Sciences Interest form.

 The one-year certificate program includes classes in dental science, dental x-rays, office management, materials and labor procedures, and working with patients who have serious health problems.
 Many classes involve both lectures and lab hours.
 Clinical training on campus and in dentists’ offices give students real work experience and make graduates attractive job candidates.
 Vol State has clinical agreements with dozens of dental practitioners throughout Middle Tennessee.
 By the time students finish the program, they’ll have had nearly 400 hours of clinical work.